IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

-The CAPSA programme originates from a concept developed by the previous IPA President, Cláudio Eizirik, which was included in his IPA strategy paper for 2005 – 2007.
+The CAPSA programme originates from a concept developed by former IPA President, Cláudio Eizirik.
 The concept derives from his commitment to the improvement of clinical practice, particularly the development of psychoanalytic theories and techniques derived from the clinical process, and the need for inter-regional exchange of ideas on clinical and related issues.
-Clinical practice, which the CAPSA Committee interprets broadly, includes analysis of child, adolescent and adult patients.
-An IPA CAPSA Committee has been established to implement the programme and to monitor its results.

-The Aims of CAPSA: The Inter-Regional Speakers Fund programme are:
+The Aims of CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars programme are:

 a) To promote stimulating dialogue across the IPA psychoanalytic regions and the exploration of controversies in order to enhance the analyst's appreciation of the depth and complexity of psychoanalytic work.